lindseysim/templatize/README.md

 ### Passing context to functions

-To change the context of a function (accessed by the `this` keyword) when it is called, the tag may pair the key referencing a data context with the key for the function, using the pass-to-context directive (`->`) to separate them.
+To change the context of a function (accessed by the `this` keyword) when it is called, the tag may pair the key referencing a data context with the key for the function, using the pass-as-context directive (`->`) to separate them.
 The function will also be passed a `root` parameter that is always a reference to the data-binding at the top-most level.

 ```
 The burger-of-the-day is:<br />